SoftSkyrim/Odyssey/README.md

 You need to have/create a [Nexus](https://www.nexusmods.com/) account.
 Premium is recommended to avoid having to manually click the download button for every mod.
 ## Skyrim
 You MUST have a legit copy of Skyrim Special Edition on Steam.
-You must also have the Anniversary Edition update with the Creation Club content.
+You must also have the Anniversary Edition with the full paid Creation Club content.
+Your Skyrim must be set to English.
 Its important you have a clean install of Skyrim Special Edition.
 If you are unsure you can uninstall and install again:
 - Uninstall Skyrim through steam
-- Make sure everything has been deleted properly, check your steam folder.
+- Make sure everything has been deleted properly, inlcusing your Skyrim steam folder and the Skyrim Special edition folder inside \Documents\My Games.
 - Reinstall Skyrim on the root of a drive, e.g., C:\SteamGames\SkyrimSpecialEdition.
 Do NOT install inside Program Files.
 You can follow [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) guide to create or move your steam library if required.
-- Start the game to create the necessary config files and download the Creation Club content that comes with the Anniversary Update.
+- Start the game to perform the necassary checks and download the Creation Club content that comes with the Anniversary Edition.
+Change Skyrim on steam so it doesnt automatically update.
 # Installation
 Once you have all that ready you can follow the steps below to install the Wabbajack modlist.
 ## Folder Setup